Changde Hunan, China Travel Guide

 Consider for outdoor activities involving animal contact.

-To prevent gastrointestinal issues, drink only Bottled water, boiled water, or water from a reliable filter.
-Avoid tap water, including for brushing teeth.
+To prevent gastrointestinal issues, drink only Bottled water, boiled water, or water out of a reliable filter.
+Don't drink tap water, including for cleaning teeth.
 Wash your hands frequently.

 Summers present high temperatures and humidity.
 Drink fluids, wear light clothing, and seek shade.